Packing and Loading Tips for Portable Storage Solutions

 The worst fear of those who are about to undertake a move is that they will unpack their belongings in their new home only to find that something has been broken or, worse, is missing.
 While there is no way to absolutely guarantee the safety and security of every item that is moved, you can be proactive in minimizing any risk by taking simple steps to prepare, pack, and load your items safely.

 This is especially true if you are using a portable storage or on-demand storage service.
 On-demand storage services save you money over traditional movers by putting most of the responsibility on you to pack and load your belongings into a portable container, which the on-demand storage company will then pick up and transport for you.
 The company can either simply deliver the container to your new home or can store it in another location until you need it, at which point the container will be delivered per your instructions.

 Because the burden is on you to pack and protect your belongings, you need to know how to safely and securely pack a portable storage container.
 Luckily, Honor Storage is here to help.
-With storage facilities all across Southern California (we have locations in Santa Barbara, Ventura and Orange County), there is really no need for you to worry.
+With storage facilities all across Southern California (we have locations in Santa Barbara and Ventura County), there is really no need for you to worry.
 By following these simple tips, you can make sure your stuff stays safe and protected during your move.
 Honor Storage will help you further if you have any additional questions.

 5 PACKING TIPS AND ADVICE BY HONOR STORAGE

 1. When packing, create an inventory of major items.
 If you are using more than one portable storage container, make sure you note what items go where.